-If inadequately addressed, associated risks such as fraud, data privacy breaches, and other cyber vulnerabilities could increasingly harm consumers and stability.
+If inadequately addressed, associated risks such as fraud, data privacy breaches, and other cyber vulnerabilities could increasingly harm consumers and financial stability.
 Regulatory deficiencies could also hinder competitiveness and growth within the fintech sector.
 Yet, for many policy makers, particularly in the region’s developing economies, keeping pace with fintech innovation is extremely difficult given their frequent lack of specialized knowledge and skills.

-- Strengthen fintech innovation and regulatory knowledge among policy makers from developing economies across Asia and the Pacific
+- Strengthen fintech innovation and regulatory knowledge among policy makers from developing economies from across Asia and the Pacific